RATING★ 7.0

 📔 Detailed Analysis

-In the evolving tapestry of Drama, TV Movie cinema, the 1988 release of Glory Days stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Debuting in 1988, Glory Days represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama, TV Movie category.
 The primary thematic concern of the film is an investigation into A married middle age man with two children who are in college, who also didn't finish college decides to go and enroll at his kids' college.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama, TV Movie are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "A married middle age man with two children who are in college, who also didn't finish college decides to go and enroll at his kids' college.
 He also decides to try out for football, and makes the team.
 He becomes a phenom.
 But all of this causes friction between him and his son, and also trouble between him and his wife, who wants him to quit the team.
 But he chooses to stay with it."